samhuk/sock-state/README.md

 Sock State allows you to create [Redux](https://redux.js.org/)-like stores that can be updated and subscribed to over [Web Sockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API).

 Sock State breaks down your state into **Topics**.
 Clients dispatch **Actions** to Topics to update it's state.
-Actions to Topics are broadcasted to all subscribers of the Topic, notifying them of state changes.
+Actions dispatched to Topics are broadcasted to all subscribers of that Topic, notifying them of state changes.

 ## Usage Overview